eduardosps/yardi_summary/Yardi_Integration_Overview.md

 - **Key model:** **`pet_screening_master_bridge`** = canonical way to **tie a user to a property** (via leases, share dates, user_access, etc.).
 - **Rules:** When Postgres lacks **move_out_date**, prefer **Hott Solutions’** move_out_date (if available) and **propagate** downstream.
 - **Activation (Yardi):** _No welcome email_.
 We **do** run **Non‑Compliance** after **7 days** from property go‑live; **31‑email cap** then **Responsibility hand‑off** to PMs.
 Also: **Household Draft** campaign (Mon/Wed/Fri) and **Pet Fee nudges** (resident pays pet fees but lacks a profile).
-- **PM comms:** Compliance Check‑in + PDF (with **mailto** and **archive_user_link** actions), Responsibility email, Value/Revenue email, Pet Fee report.
+- **PM comms:** Compliance Check‑in + PDF (with **mailto** and **user_does_no_longer_live_here_link** actions), Responsibility email, Value/Revenue email, Pet Fee report.
-- **Known gaps:** Pet fee SP needs performance tuning; finalize Yardi endpoint names; lease-reset logic for 31-email counter; ensure CDC deletes are honored end-to-end.
+- **Known gaps:** Pet fee SP needs performance tuning; finalize Yardi endpoint names; instead of archive unshare the profile; ensure CDC deletes are honored end-to-end within Postgres.

 ---

 ## 1) Context & Purpose
 We need a clear, **technical yet exec‑readable** view of how Yardi integrates with PetScreening data and how that data powers our activation & reporting.
-This doc is the **source‑of‑truth** for diagrams, rules, and where we’re taking screenshots for the deck/Miro.
+This doc is the **source‑of‑truth** for diagrams, rules, and where we’re taking screenshots for the Presentation deck/Miro.

 **Deliverables from this doc:**
 1) Diagrams (L0–L3), 2) a shot list for screenshots, 3) the exact narrative for leadership, 4) open decisions & risks.